fenago/gitlab-advanced/demos/md/lab1_gitlab_cicd.md

 Verify that your SSH key was added correctly.

-Open a terminal and run this command, replacing gitlab.com with your GitLab instance URL:
+Open a terminal and run this command:

 `ssh -T git@gitlab.com`